10 Best Supply Chain Tools for Increased Optimization

 4. Warehouse Management

-Because warehousing is becoming increasingly expensive and large organizations like Amazon and Walmart are promoting themselves through 1 and 2-day shipping options, brands are looking at every possible way to become more efficient.
+Because warehousing is becoming increasingly expensive and large organizations like Amazon and Walmart are promoting themselves through 1 and 2-day shipping options, brands are looking at every possible way to become more efficient, including custom warehouse management software.

 “We’ve realized just how much Amazon has changed the game in warehousing.
 It’s not as simple as it once was,” says Judy Nural, President and Founder of MicrodermaMitt.
 “People expect the efficiency of a major company like Amazon every time they order a product.
 Without warehouse management tools, this would be next to impossible for new or smaller businesses to accomplish.”